Mentorship Resources

 mentorship icon

-OHSU Mentorship & Career Design is hosting a series of Coaching Circles for Educators.
-The Work Life Design Series will include four coaching circles.
-Register for each workshop with the links provided below via Compass.
+Join the OHSU Mentorship & Career Design’s Coaching Circles for Educators.
+The Work Life Design Series includes four life design coaching circles for educators.

 Getting started